FedorTaggenbrock/Self-Supervised-Partial-Cycle-Consistency/README.md

 ~~~
 We also provide main_results.txt, which contains the multi-view matching F1 score of each method in our tables, reported per individual run.

+## Visualizing Results

-Below we also visualize the overall performance of our main contributions per run:
+We visualize the overall performance of our main contributions per run:

 <img src="./model_comparisons.png" alt="Model scores visualized" width="600"/>

+## Extra Qualitative Results

+Two insightfull qualitative examples are provided in the paper, but more are provided in MVM_EVAL/Qualitative_Results.